-The College's policy on withdrawals and refunds adheres to the guidelines provided by the regulatory bodies governing within that province.
-Students wishing to withdraw from study must either meet with the Campus Director (or designee), and complete a Student Activity Form OR submit a letter of withdrawal delivered personally or by email or registered mail to the Campus Director stating the reason for withdrawal and withdrawal date.
+The College's policy on withdrawals and refunds adheres to the guidelines provided by the regulatory bodies governing within the province.
+Students wishing to withdraw from study must either meet with the Campus Director, and complete a Student Activity Form OR submit a letter of withdrawal delivered personally or by registered mail to the Campus Director stating the reason for withdrawal and withdrawal date.
 A copy of the letter will be retained in the student's administrative file.